Slash fiction: Slash and the original media sources

 In the episode "The Monster at the End of This Book" of the TV show Supernatural, the main characters encounter fictional representations of themselves in a series of books.
 They find the online fandom, and comment about their activities including the writing of slash fanfiction.
 This is often referred to by fans of Supernatural as Wincest, based on the characters' surname (Winchester) and the fact that they are brothers (incest).

 The revival of Doctor Who led by the openly gay writer Russell T Davies has also seen nods towards the slash fans beyond the omnisexual Captain Jack Harkness and other characters from the spin-off Torchwood.
 Many fans see exchanges between the Doctor and the Master (played in the new series by John Simm, whose Life On Mars character Sam Tyler is also the subject of a lot of slash fiction) as indicative of a previous relationship, or current attraction.
 At one point the Master says to the Doctor "I like it when you use my name", and in a Children in Need special, the Tenth Doctor tells the Fifth, after being asked whether the Master still has "that rubbish beard", "No, no beard this time.
 Well, a wife." – which fans point to as a reference to gay men marrying a woman for public respectability, the wife being referred to as "a beard".
+This was later expanded upon and confirmed when the Master reincarnated into a female form called Missy (played by Michelle Gomez) with an explicit kiss between both characters during the Series 8 finale "Dark Water/Death in Heaven" as well as the Doctor confessing to Bill in World Enough and Time that "[Missy] was my man crush....Yeah, I think she was a man back then.
+Fairly sure I was too, but it was a long time ago.".
+Additionally, the writer for the 2003 webcast Scream of the Shalka Paul Cornell has accepted the interpretation of the Doctor's (played by Richard E. Grant) and the Master's (played by gay actor Derek Jacobi) dynamic as being a romantic one.
+In the wider Doctor Who fandom, this ship is titled as "Thoschei".

 The term for shows that seem to be giving material for slash writers to use is "pre-slashed", sometimes "pre-slashed for your convenience".